NSS-Wacky-Eels/WorkforceManagement/README.md

 ----
 ## Feature List :star:
 1. Update for ticket 1: Users can create, edit and delete departments.
+3. Update for ticket 3: Users can view list of Employees with their First and Last Name as well as Department Name.

 ----
 ## Software Dependencies :space_invader: